alimate/alimate.github.io/_posts/2020-2-9-java14-records-in-depth.md

 ## The Curious Case of Data Classes
 ---
-Coming from a Kotlin or Scala background, one may spot some similarties between *Records* in Java, *Data Classes* in [Kotlin](https://kotlinlang.org/docs/reference/data-classes.html) and *Case Classes* in [Scala](https://docs.scala-lang.org/overviews/scala-book/case-classes.html).
+Coming from a Kotlin or Scala background, one may spot some similarities between *Records* in Java, *Data Classes* in [Kotlin](https://kotlinlang.org/docs/reference/data-classes.html) and *Case Classes* in [Scala](https://docs.scala-lang.org/overviews/scala-book/case-classes.html).
 On the surface, they all share one very fundamental goal: *To facilitate writing data holders*.

 Despite this fundamental similarity, things are very different at the bytecode level.